innovativeenterprises/innovative-enterprises/docs/02-concept-sketching/01-concept-note.md

 # Concept Note (1-Pager)

-## Project Title: innovative-enterprises - AI-Powered Business Platform
+## Project Title: Innovative Enterprises - AI-Powered Business Platform

 ### 1. Introduction & Problem
 Omani SMEs are the backbone of the economy but are significantly hampered by operational inefficiencies.
 They struggle with time-consuming administrative tasks, a fragmented market for finding reliable service providers, and a lack of access to the affordable digital tools needed to compete and scale.
 This operational friction directly impacts their productivity, profitability, and growth potential.